kt97679/tetris/README.md

 tetris
 ===========

-Tetris game implemented in pure bash, ruby, server side javascript and python.
+Tetris game implemented in languages I used for something more serious than "Hello world".